osism/metalbox/README.md

 11. Run `osism apply network` to sync the network configuration.
 12. Run `osism apply facts` to sync the facts.
 13. Run `osism apply chrony` to sync the NTP configuration.
+14. Use as Ubuntu repository server.
-14. If the Metalbox is to be used as an Ubuntu repository server for nodes inside the Cloudpod do all steps in "Using the Metalbox as an Ubuntu repository server" <ins>OR</ins>
+    * If the Metalbox is to be used as an Ubuntu repository server for nodes inside the Cloudpod do all steps in "Using the Metalbox as an Ubuntu repository server".
-    disable the use of the Metalbox as repository server by running `disable-repository.sh`.
+    *  <ins>OR</ins> Disable the use of the Metalbox as repository server by running `disable-repository.sh`.
+15. Import of the SONiC files.
-15. Use the file `sonic-export.img` as virtual media (vHDD) or mount it locally with `sudo mount -o loop /path/to/sonic-export.img /mnt`.
+    * Use the file `sonic-export.img` as virtual media (vHDD) and run `deploy-sonic.sh` to deploy the SONiC ZTP services.
+Afterwards remove the virtual media (vHDD).
+    * <ins>OR</ins> Copy the `sonic-export.img` file to `/home/dragon` and run `mount-images.sh`.
-16. Run `deploy-sonic.sh` to deploy the SONiC ZTP services.
-Afterwards remove the virtual media (vHDD)/unmount the image again.
+      Run `deploy-sonic.sh` to deploy the SONiC ZTP services.
+Afterwards run `unmount-images.sh`.
-17. Run `deploy-infrastructure.sh` to deploy the infrastructure services.
+16. Run `deploy-infrastructure.sh` to deploy the infrastructure services.
-18. Run `deploy-openstack.sh` to Deploy the OpenStack services.
+17. Run `deploy-openstack.sh` to Deploy the OpenStack services.
-19. Upload the Ironic image files to `/opt/httpd/data/root`.
+18. Upload the Ironic image files to `/opt/httpd/data/root`.
-20. Run `osism sync ironic` to sync the baremetal nodes.
+19. Run `osism sync ironic` to sync the baremetal nodes.
-21. Optional: If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".
+20. Optional: If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".

 ### Optional steps